Skip to contents

 Documentation

-• Added NOTES.md describing the state of recent bug fixes, benchmark findings that are specific to the manuscript (not to users), and investigations into dataset-pipeline issues (Stereo-seq MOSTA and CosMx SMI – upstream format is not HDF5; see the notes file for details).
+• Added dev/NOTES.md describing the state of recent bug fixes, benchmark findings that are specific to the manuscript (not to users), and investigations into dataset-pipeline issues (Stereo-seq MOSTA and CosMx SMI – upstream format is not HDF5; see the notes file for details).

 scConvert 0.1.0